 The editorial/lead team at corac.co reserves the right to edit or delete comments as we see fit, without explanation.

 Build each other up.
 We encourage a healthy, diverse conversation here that aims to be thoughtful, civilized, and edifying for participants.
 That said, the Corps of Renewal and Charity is faithfully orthodox, and we will not give space to those who try to disparage either the Catholic Church or the Christian faith of others who we count as brethren.

-5) We understand that in the modern world, people frequently want to jump into the middle of a debate without seeing what is already said.
+Read before commenting.
+We understand that in the modern world, people frequently want to jump into the middle of a topic without seeing what is already said.
 We treat each other seriously and with respect here.
-If you want to jump in, use the search feature to at least see what has been said recently on a subject.
+If you want to jump in, please take the time to at least see what has already been said.